DevExpress/dotnet-eud/interface-elements-for-web/articles/vertical-grid/data-editing/switching-a-vertical-grid-to-batch-edit-mode.md

 ---
 title: Switching a Vertical Grid to Batch Edit Mode
 ---
+# Switching a Vertical Grid to Batch Edit Mode
 To edit cell values, switch to batch edit mode using one of the following.
 * Click a cell.